Joffe lab

 UNDERGRADUATE STUDENT

-I am a Junior neuroscience and psychology student at Pitt from Central Jersey, and I have been a part of the Joffe Lab since my freshman year.
+I am a neuroscience and psychology student at Pitt in the class of 2026 from Central Jersey, and I have been a part of the Joffe Lab since my freshman year.
 I am primarily interested in the neural basis of alcohol use disorder and more broadly just learning about translational neuroscience as it relates to psychiatric disorders.
-When I am not in lab or class I can be found getting a sweet treat, consuming caffeine, cleaning or binge watching shows in languages I want to learn.
+When I am not in lab or class I can be found getting a sweet treat, consuming caffeine, cleaning or binge watching shows in languages I want to learn. -

 RESEARCH ASSISTANT